+External disturbances are incorporated in an \gls{mpc} in \cite{filippo} and \cite{ludovic} to plan stable \gls{zmp} trajectories.
+The method, however, utilizes the more simplified \gls{lip} model and is not suitable for non coplanar contacts.
+Furthermore, the restricting effect of the joint-torque limits on the CoM planning, in the presence of counteracting disturbances, is not considered.

-Assumption ($2$) limits the applicability of the region to quasi-static gaits.
+Assumption ($2$) limits the applicability of the feasible region to quasi-static gaits.
 If applied to more dynamic gaits, having a trajectory computed under a statically stable assumption may induce falling due to the changes in the velocity of the robot.
 Recently, Audren et al. \cite{Audren2017} incorporated the dynamics, proposing a robust static stability region that accounts for possible \gls{com} accelerations.
-To achieve this, a limit is set on the possible \gls{com} acceleration and accordingly, all the feasible \gls{com} positions are consequently found.
-No other feasibility measures were considered.
+No other feasibility measures such as joint torque and kinematic limits were considered.
 In contrast, Nozawa et al. \cite{cfr2016} compute a dynamic stability region for the \gls{com} based on specified linear and angular accelerations.
-In both approaches only friction guarantees were considered in the regions.
-We instead examine a \textit{dynamic} improved feasible region (incorporating all the feasibility measures mentioned before) considering the dynamic balance constraints in a similar fashion to \cite{cfr2016}.
+In both approaches, however, only friction guarantees were considered in the regions.